LokiFaun/RaspberryPi/README.md

 - WiringPi (http://wiringpi.com/)

 ##Directory Structure
+The following directory structure is used by the projects using relative paths:
 - BaseDir
+  - Poco
--- QtSolutions
+  - QtSolutions
--- QtJsonSettings
+  - QtJsonSettings
--- Poco
--- QsLog
+  - QsLog
--- WiringPi
--- RaspberryPi
+  - RaspberryPi
+  - WiringPi

 ##Contains
 - rpiBase: library with basic classes, functions and definitions